Fluorescent tubes require a ballast to operate. A fluorescent tube circuit includes a ballast, wires, lampholders, and the tubes.

 Older magnetic fluorescent ballasts are usually wired in series.
 Newer electronic ballasts are usually wired in parallel, except for rapid start, programmed start, and dimmable ballasts.

-When a series ballast operates multiple lamps and one lamp fails, the circuit is opened and the other lamps will not light.
+When a series ballast (rapid start) operates multiple lamps and one lamp fails, the circuit is opened and the other lamps will not light.

 With some 3 and 4-